← Back to blog

 If Instagram truly lasts a century as a product, will our children have access to our accounts as a photo album after we pass?
 Or will we need a new product to store that data because Meta decides that a dormant account that can't be advertised to is a waste of bandwidth and username?

-I sure don't want to buy an album on Apple Music and not be able to listen to it because I didn't have it downloaded when the license owners revoked access.
+I sure don't want to buy an album on Apple Music and not be able to listen to it because I didn't have it downloaded when the licence owners revoked access.
+But more than that, I don't want my grandchildren to go looking for me and find nothing.